VISEGRAD BLOG: Polish election is a crossroads for Europe

 In another cynical move, PiS has also tried to stoke animosities towards Germany by launching an old claim for further compensation for Nazi destruction in the Second World War, and by making spurious allegations that Berlin is Tusk’s puppet master.

-If PiS were to be re-elected, this conflict with Brussels, if not with Germany, would continue or even worsen.
+If PiS were to be re-elected, this conflict with Brussels, if not with Germany, would continue or even worsen, particularly if it is dependent on the far-right Konfederacja party for its majority, as looks likely.

 It could also gain further fuel from the recent Slovak election.
 With the re-election of Robert Fico’s populist leftist Smer party in Slovakia on September 30, three quarters of the Visegrad Group of Central European states are now led by populist parties that use Brussels bashing as a good diversion from domestic woes, and have little interest in advancing Europe-wide solutions to common problems.

 Under a Civic Platform-led coalition much – but not all – of this tension with Brussels would disappear.
 Tusk, a former EU Council president, has the knowledge and contacts in Brussels to quickly rebuild relations with Germany and the rest of the EU.
 The change in Poland's internal character and external outlook would then allow the country to take its rightful place at the centre of EU policymaking.
 If Poland shifted its stance, Fico’s Slovakia too would quickly fall into line, leaving Orban’s Hungary as the only remaining troublemaker.